cajames/copy-reference.nvim/README.md

 # copy-reference.nvim

 A simple Neovim plugin to copy file references with optional line numbers to your clipboard.
+Particularly useful when working with AI coding tools, allowing you to quickly reference specific files and line numbers into your prompts.

 ![nvim-reference](https://github.com/user-attachments/assets/b9f87b03-5347-4008-aa80-64dd3df045df)